 If you’re in search of warming comfort food, longing for yummy pasta or just hungering for something that seems fancy, this gluten free potato gnocchi recipe is for you!

 Reader Susan Y-T used a gnocchi board (who invented this magical board?!
-SO smart!) and made these gorgeous gluten free gnocchi with my gfJules Flour and pre-made mashed potatoes.
+SO smart!) and made the gorgeous gluten free gnocchi you see above with my gfJules Flour and pre-made mashed potatoes.
 Here’s what she says about how she did it: